boundtotheearth/tp/docs/UserGuide.md

     ![Default Sort Step 2](images/DefaultSort2.png)

-3. All projects are ordered in default ascending alphabetical order with incomplete tasks showing up at the top of the list (Completion status sort is on).
+3. All projects are ordered in default ascending alphabetical order with incomplete tasks showing up at the top of the list (completion status order is `on`).

     ![Default Sort Step 3](images/DefaultSort3.png)